redmountainmakers/rmm-open-hours-posting/README.md

 # Red Mountain Makers Open Hours Posting

 This repository contains a script and associated GitHub Action to automate the posting of open hours for the Red Mountain Makers on Discord.
+It uses the "RMM-Helper" discord bot as a user

 ## Overview